jsbien/typoglyphs/design-docs/perceptual-search-design.md

 ## Perceptual Hashing-Based Image Search for `typoglyphs`

 ### 📌 Objective

+This extension enhances the current site at
+https://jsbien.github.io/typoglyphs/ by enabling a new **visual search option** for glyphs.

+A **“Beta” button** will be added to the current UI.
+It redirects users to an extended version of the interface which includes a new field: **“Simple visual search”** based on perceptual hashing.
+This will later be complemented by a **MobileNet-based (ML) visual search** option.

-To extend the existing simple search engine at https://jsbien.github.io/typoglyphs/ by enabling an additional option for the user, namely a visual search for glyphs.
-All the existing features, in particular previews and live image zoom, should be preserved.
+All existing features — such as glyph previews and live image zoom — must be preserved.

-To the present site we add the buton "Beta" redirecting to the extended version, containing an additional field "Simple visual search" (to be supplemented later by another, MobileNet-based ML, visual search field), which uses using perceptual hashing, entirely on the client-side.
+There are **several thousand glyph images** to be indexed and searched.